HIIT/knowledge-elicitation-for-linear-regression/README.md

 ## Simulation and real data study

 The starting point of the code are one of the main scripts.
-main:
-    runs the simulation for fixed number of training data and dimensions.
+[main.m](main.m) runs the simulation for fixed number of training data and dimensions.
-main_all:
-    the number of training data or dimensions can be arrays, e.g, 2:10:300. main_real_data.m:
+In [main_all.m](main_all.m) the number of training data or dimensions can be arrays, e.g, 2:10:300.
-    This script is useful for real data.
+[main_real_data.m](main_real_data.m) is for real data.
 Your data should contain a matrix of X with size (n by p) and a matrix of Y with size (n by 1).
 In the code there is an example of using the method for Amazon and Yelp dataset.

 Depending on the MODE parameter, the type of model and feedback changes:
-           MODE =

-           1: Feedback on weight values.
+           MODE =1: Feedback on weight values.
 Model: spike and slab prior
-           2: Feedback on relevance of features.
+           MODE =2: Feedback on relevance of features.
 Model: spike and slab prior

 Mode 2 is the most realistic case and it is used for the real data (Amazon and Yelp dataset).

 ## Citation

-[1] Pedram Daee, Tomi Peltola, Marta Soare and Samuel Kaski (2016).
-Knowledge Elicitation via Sequential Probabilistic Inference for High-Dimensional Prediction
+[1] Pedram Daee, Tomi Peltola, Marta Soare and Samuel Kaski (2016). **Knowledge Elicitation via Sequential Probabilistic Inference for High-Dimensional Prediction**

 ## Team